Sprouts signs on with Instacart as U.S. grocers experiment with delivery

-LOS ANGELES (Reuters) - U.S. healthy food supermarket chain Sprouts Farmers Market (SFM.O) on Tuesday said it will offer home delivery through Instacart, becoming the latest grocer to partner with the startup since Amazon.com (AMZN.O) revived its push into food sales.
+LOS ANGELES, Jan 9 (Reuters) - U.S. healthy food supermarket chain Sprouts Farmers Market on Tuesday said it will offer home delivery through Instacart, becoming the latest grocer to partner with the startup since Amazon.com revived its push into food sales.

 Amazon, the nation’s largest online retailer, shook up the industry with its $13.7 billion acquisition of Whole Foods last year, prompting traditional grocery sellers to look for ways to profitably deliver fresh food and shelf-stable pantry items.